CS-W4121/cs-w4121.github.io/WrittenSols.md

 2

+*There was a lot of confusion about disallows on this part.
+The idea is that strict 2PL prevents the sequence of steps in the interleaved schedule from looking exactly like it does.
+More clearly, by some locking mechanism or another, there is no way for transactions to proceed with the schedule since it is either waiting for or cannot get access to a lock.*

  - a) T2 tries to get a shared lock for W(A), but T1 already has it.
  - c) T2 tries to get the shared lock for R(A), but T1 already has an exclusive lock for W(A).
  - d) T1 gets an exclusive lock for W(A) and W(C), but T2 wants a exclusive lock for W(A).